 For more information on NSF certified filters, please visit the NSF website.

-Water Quality Testing: The City only provides water quality testing through the annual Tap Water Sampling Program for properties known to, or likely having a lead water service line between May 1 and September 30 every calendar year.
+The City provides water quality testing through the annual Tap Water Sampling Program for properties known to, or likely having a lead water service line between May 1 and September 30 every calendar year.

 In all other cases, to test the water homeowners should arrange for sampling and testing by a private accredited licensed laboratory.
 For more information visit:

 The City recently replaced my lead water service line.
 How do I flush my system?
 Will my drinking water be tested?

 Once the lead service line has been replaced there are some steps you should take to ensure water quality in your home.
 These steps will ensure that any lead particles disturbed during the replacement process are flushed from your internal plumbing:

 - You will need to flush your system.
 Remove all screens and aerators.
 Run a bathtub tap on cold for 20 minutes, followed by all other cold taps in house for 10 minutes each or until the water runs clear.
 Reinstall all screens and aerators.

 If the water does not run clear after 30 minutes, contact 311.
 Do not use this water.